bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 letter "A" with the first point, letter "B" with the second point, and letter "C" with the third point.

-    \drawtext "A" "B" "C" (1,1) (2,2) (3,4)
+    \drawlabel "A" "B" "C" (1,1) (2,2) (3,4)

 It is also possible to express that a math expression instead of plain text. by setting the "math" style flag to 1.
 In the following example the first and the last text labels are treated as math text while the middle one is treated as plain text.

-    \drawtext {math:1} "A_0" "A_2" (1,1) (3.4)
+    \drawlabel {math:1} "A_0" "A_2" (1,1) (3.4)

 The text command also allows for each entry to be laid out such that it is multi-line paragraph.
 Note that this only works for plain text, and not for math.

-    \drawtext.ulft {fontsize:7} "degree\\3" (-3,2)
+    \drawlabel.ulft {fontsize:7} "degree\\3" (-3,2)
-    \drawtext.urt  {fontsize:7} "degree\\2" (3,2)
+    \drawlabel.urt  {fontsize:7} "degree\\2" (3,2)
-    \drawtext.llft {fontsize:7} "degree\\2" (-3,-2)
+    \drawlabel.llft {fontsize:7} "degree\\2" (-3,-2)
-    \drawtext.lrt  {fontsize:7} "degree\\3" (3,-2)
+    \drawlabel.lrt  {fontsize:7} "degree\\3" (3,-2)

-In addition, the 'drawtext' command has the capability to style the font using the "fontfamily" and "fontstyle" style options.
+In addition, the 'drawlabel' command has the capability to style the font using the "fontfamily" and "fontstyle" style options.
 Note that this might not always work for something.
 For instance, for LATEX and CONTEX it is not possible for specifying both a monospace and an italic.

-    \drawtext.ulft {fontfamily:monospace,fontstyle:italic,fontsize:7} \
+    \drawlabel.ulft {fontstyle:i,fontsize:7} \
           "degree\\3" (-3,2)

 # The 'drawlabel' command

-The 'drawlabel' command would have been the same as for the 'drawtext' except that it does not support drawing multiple line text as that was the case for the 'drawtext' command.
-In addition, the technical approach might be different for that used by the 'drawtext' command, and the exact differences varies depending on the translation.
+The 'drawlabel' command would have been the same as for the 'drawlabel' except that it does not support drawing multiple line text as that was the case for the 'drawlabel' command.
+In addition, the technical approach might be different for that used by the 'drawlabel' command, and the exact differences varies depending on the translation.
 Following discusses some of the differences observed in some translation:

-- For MF, when 'drawlabel' is called, it uses the 'label.urt' command to draw the text, while when 'drawtext' is called, it first calls 'textext', which will generate a picture, holding the entire drawing of the text, and then "paste" this picture onto the main picture relative to anchor point based on the alignment.
-The problem of using 'drawtext' has been seen that there isn't any gaps between the anchor point and the start of text, while using 'drawlabel' ensure a reasonable amount of gap to exist.
-There is also a problem of using the 'drawtext' approach when drawing individual digits and period, and the period has been seen to not align with the bottom of the digit vertically.
+- For MF, when 'drawlabel' is called, it uses the 'label.urt' command to draw the text, while when 'drawlabel' is called, it first calls 'textext', which will generate a picture, holding the entire drawing of the text, and then "paste" this picture onto the main picture relative to anchor point based on the alignment.
+The problem of using 'drawlabel' has been seen that there isn't any gaps between the anchor point and the start of text, while using 'drawlabel' ensure a reasonable amount of gap to exist.
+There is also a problem of using the 'drawlabel' approach when drawing individual digits and period, and the period has been seen to not align with the bottom of the digit vertically.

 - For TikZ there isn't any difference.

 - For SVG when 'drawlabel' is used an extra 2 pixel is added horizontally between the anchor point and the start of the text.
-For 'drawtext' there isn't this space, thus the text is right on top of the point.
+For 'drawlabel' there isn't this space, thus the text is right on top of the point.